SwiftERM Hyper-personalisation for ecommerce email marketing

 Improve your Ecommerce Customer Retention

-The age of the online shopper means customers are becoming less loyal and interested in brands.
-Instead, they are searching for the best deals elsewhere.
-And whilst a lot of retailers are suffering from the Amazon-effect, there are equally retailers who are rising to the challenges Amazon presents.
+The age of the online shopper means customers becoming less loyal and interested in brands that don’t bother to understand them and offer a demonstration of that affinity and empathy, by offering relevant products to that individual at that moment in time.
+While many retailers are suffering from the Amazon effect, there are equally retailers who are rising to the challenges Amazon presents.

 Customer retention/loyalty is becoming a big focus for many brands now more than ever before, with teams analysing everything from their promotions, merchandising and logistics from the ground up.
-With new hires spending time researching the brand’s proposition and where aspects of their ecommerce business can be improved in order to stand a better chance of achieving better customer retention, conversion and sales online.
+New hires spend time researching the brand’s proposition and where aspects of their ecommerce business can be improved to stand a better chance of achieving better customer retention, conversion and sales online.

 If you can give your customers great products and services that rival your competitors, or even stockists, you can ensure that they’ll keep coming to your online store.